 Fear of lawsuits under age discrimination laws is one part of the story.
 Employers may be afraid to hire older workers because older workers can sue under the age discrimination act if they are later fired or fail to be promoted.
 It is much easier for an employer to avoid these kinds of lawsuits by simply failing to hire an older worker, since the older worker generally cannot prove that he or she has been discriminated against during the hiring stage.
-Another study I conducted compares labor market outcomes of older people in states where it is easier to sue under age discrimination laws (those with local laws) to older people in states where it is not as easy (those without such laws).12 State age discrimination laws are important because they allow people more time to file complaints than the federal Equal Employment Opportunity Commission (EEOC) - 300 days versus 180 days - and a state's Fair Employment Practices office can often process claims more quickly than the EEOC.13 where it is more difficult.
+Another study I conducted compares labor market outcomes of older people in states where it is easier to sue under age discrimination laws (those with local laws) to older people in states where it is not as easy (those without such laws).
+12 State age discrimination laws are important because they allow people more time to file complaints than the federal Equal Employment Opportunity Commission (EEOC) - 300 days versus 180 days - and a state's Fair Employment Practices office can often process claims more quickly than the EEOC.13

+White older men in states where it is easier to sue are less likely to be hired than such men in states where it is more difficult.
 They are also less likely to be fired and more likely to say they are retired.
 Overall, in states where it is easier to sue, older white men work fewer weeks per year than those in states where it is harder to sue.
 These findings suggest a story in which firms that are in states where it is easier to sue do not wish to hire older men, are afraid to fire older men, and remove older men through strong incentives to retire.